AliyyahS/restaurant-page/README.md

 # restaurant-page
-A restaurant homepage created with JavaScript
+A restaurant website with dynamically rendered content using JavaScript.

+The aim of this project was to practice using modules and Webpack.